 Urban stormwater systems management has become an important issue due to increased awareness of the load of pollution (nutrients and hazardous substances) that may be introduced into the waters of receiver during intense rainfall events.
 Climate change that causes more frequent extreme weather events like storms with high water levels, as well as unsustainable urban planning accelerates surface runoff and causes rapid transport of pollutants.
-Unfortunately, existing drainage systems are ineffective, which contributes to the incidental discharge of untreated sewage directly to the receiver.
+Unfortunately, existing drainage systems are ineffective and undersized to meet the demands of future climate situations, which contributes to the incidental discharge of untreated sewage directly to the receiver.